Planned Diffusion: Preliminaries

 \section{Preliminaries}

 Generative language models learn a probability distribution over sequences of discrete tokens.
-In this work, our focus is on two main paradigms: autoregressive and discrete diffusion.
+In this work, we focus on two main paradigms: autoregressive and discrete diffusion.

 \textbf{Autoregression.} Autoregressive models are the standard for sequential text generation.
-They factorize the joint probability of a token sequence $x=(x_1, x_2,\cdots)$.
-The probability distribution under this model, which we denote as $p_{\text{AR}}$, is given by:
+They factorize the joint distribution $p_{\text{AR}}$ of a token sequence $x=(x_1, x_2,\cdots, x_L)$ as a product of conditionals:

 where $p_\theta$ is a parameterized conditional distribution over tokens.
-In autoregression, each token is sequentially sampled conditioned on all previously generated tokens.
+In autoregression, the decoding algorithm sequentially samples each token conditioned on all previously generated tokens.

-\textbf{Discrete Diffusion.} Discrete diffusion models learn to reverse a fixed data corruption process that gradually introduces noise into a clean sequence.
+\paragraph{Discrete Diffusion.} Discrete diffusion models learn to reverse a predefined data corruption process that gradually introduces noise into a clean sequence.
 For text, this involves incrementally replacing tokens with a special \emph{mask} token \citep{austin2021structured}.
-Let $x^0$ be a clean sequence of tokens.
-The forward corruption process $q$ produces a noisy version $x^t$ at a timestep $t\in[0,1]$.
-The distribution of a corrupted sequence $x^t$ follows:
+Let $x$ be a clean sequence of $L$ tokens.
+The forward corruption process $q$ produces a noisy version $\tilde{x}$ at a noise level $t \in [0,1]$, masking each position independently.

-Because the true posterior over a forward noising process is intractable to compute exactly \citep{lou2024discretediffusionmodelingestimating}, diffusion models learn an approximation by maximizing a variational lower bound on the log-likelihood \citep{sahoo2024simple}.
+Because the true posterior over the forward noising process is intractable \citep{lou2024discretediffusionmodelingestimating}, diffusion models learn an approximation by maximizing a variational lower bound on the log-likelihood \citep{sahoo2024simple}.

-Unlike autoregressive sampling, the above diffusion distribution emits a sampling algorithm capable of sampling multiple tokens in parallel.
-For brevity, when referring to diffusion we will let $p_{\text{D}}(x)$ denote the clean distribution obtained through the above process. \\ \\ In planned diffusion, we will assume $p_{\text{AR}}$ and $p_{\text{D}}$ can be conditioned on prior context tokens $c= (c_1, c_2, \cdots)$.
-Thus, we shall utilize the distributions $p_{\text{AR}}(\cdot \mid c)$ and $p_{\text{D}}(\cdot \mid c)$ respectively.